course-dprep/airbnb-price-calculator/src/data-preparation/README.md

 ## 2.5 Create a dummy variable for the property type

 ## 2.6 Check for missing values
 When checking the missing values, we found that the value of bedrooms was missing in 8.5% of the listigns.
-Since we argue that the amount of bedrooms is an important characteristic of an Airbnb listing and this is still a relatively small percentage, the missing values were dropped. additionally, the missing values of bedrooms and beds (0.4% and 1.4% respectively) were dropped.
+Since we argue that the amount of bedrooms is an important characteristic of an Airbnb listing, the missing values were dropped.
+Additionally, the missing values of bedrooms and beds (0.4% and 1.4% respectively) were dropped.

 Moreover, the reviews score had a total of ...% missing values.
 Since reviews are a vital part of a decision making process online, we decided not to drop the missing values but to replace them with "0".
 By doing this we allow the absence of reviews (scores) to be a part of the estimation tool.